zitadel/zitadel/docs/docs/guides/manage/self-hosted/production.md

 ## Binary Configuration

-Read [on the configure page](/docs/guides/manage/self-hosted/configure) about the available options you have to configure the ZITADEL binary.
+Read [on the configure page](/docs/guides/manage/self-hosted/configure) about the available options you have to configure the ZITADEL.

 ## Networking